joelhelbling/mother/README.md

 mom = Mother.create source
 ```

-And then you can call your mom like so:
+And then you can call your mom (and you should!):

 ```ruby
 mom.favorite_beverage #=> 'Chamomile Tea'